An author website is a non-negotiable for any modern author…

 - Images of your book covers

-- Short descriptions for each book
+- Short book descriptions

 - Links to websites where your books are sold online

 - Links to your social media author profiles